seeseekey/Convert2Markdown/README.md

-# WordPress2Markdown
+# Convert2Markdown

+Convert2Markdown is a tool that convert content into markdown.
+Currently the application support the following input formats:

+* MediaWiki XML dump file
+* WordPress eXtended RSS (WXR)

-WordPress2Markdown is a tool that convert WordPress eXtended RSS (WXR) into markdown.
+Convert2Markdown is a tool that convert WordPress eXtended RSS (WXR) into markdown.
 Export the WordPress site via backend and use the WordPress eXtended RSS (WXR) with this tool.

 ## Usage

-WordPress2Markdown is a command line tool.
+Convert2Markdown is a command line tool.

-> java -jar WordPress2Markdown.jar -i wordpress-export.xml -s DATETIME -o /home/seeseekey/MarkdownExport
+> java -jar Convert2Markdown.jar -i wordpress-export.xml -s DATETIME -o /home/seeseekey/MarkdownExport

 ### Parameter